Abhibgit/mycoin-2.0/README.md

 ## About

-> This is a app is MERN Stack application that tracks all crypto currencies using coingecko api.
+> This is a app is MERN Stack application that tracks all crypto currencies using coingecko api/Binance Websocket

 ## API